 Research and personal testimonies show that CBD can be used to help to treat a range of issues such as depression and anxiety, joint pain, epilepsy and chronic pain.
 It is also very effective in promoting general well-being.
 However, new discoveries are being found every day about what health issues CBD can help with.

-Full spectrum or full plant CBD oil is made from the whole hemp plant, meaning that it not only includes CBD, but also the other cannabinoids which are found in the hemp plant, which will usually make the CBD more effective.
-Broad spectrum or isolate CBD is pure CBD which has been extracted from the plant.
+Full spectrum or full plant CBD oil is made from the whole hemp plant, meaning that it not only includes CBD, but also the other cannabinoids (including some THC, if it’s existing on the plant) which are found in the hemp plant, which will usually make the CBD more effective.
+Broad spectrum CBD is full-spectrum CBD without any THC, meaning the THC was removed from the full-spectrum oil.

 Hemp CBD oil is an oil which is high in CBD and is made from the hemp plant.
 This means that it has lower levels of THC but will give you all of the benefits that CBD can give you.